RosettaCommons/tools/coding_util/iwyu/README.md

 `WARNING: Can't find forward header file:` -- Add a forward header for the given symbol.
 If a forward header for the symbol already exists, you can add the translation to `IWYU_nonstandard_fwd.txt`

+`WARNING: File <fn> does not compile with regular Clang.` -- As the script doesn't use the regular build system, it can find files which aren't compiled normally.
+As such, there's a check of compilation against plain clang if the IWYU errors out.
+If you don't expect these files to compile (e.g. they're non-compiled pilot or devel apps) then there's nothing to be done.
+(No riwyuf file will be generated and no fixes will be applied).
+If you expect them to compile, though, you should figure out if there's compilation issues.
+(Note that you'll also get this error if the compilation backcheck is not working for some reason.)

 *Output*

 The `*.riwyuf` files are JSON formatted files with the edited suggested fixes,